Why Your Choice of Migration Partner Matters More Than the Technology

 7. Pricing Transparency and Contract Structure

-Be wary of partners who provide a single fixed price without detailed scope documentation.
-Enterprise migrations have too many variables for a credible fixed price without thorough assessment.
-The best partners typically structure engagements as:
+Be cautious of partners that provide a single fixed price without detailed scope documentation.
+Enterprise migrations have many variables.
+This makes it difficult to give a reliable fixed price without a thorough assessment.
+The best partners typically organize engagements as:

 - Phase 1: Paid assessment (2-4 weeks, fixed price) — thorough environment analysis and migration plan